How to Negotiate with the IRS: Resolving a Tax Debt

 Furthermore, a taxpayer may inadvertently extend the statute of limitations, which gives the IRS additional time to collect the tax debt.
 We work with our clients to avoid this outcome.

-DIY (do it yourself) is usually not a good idea when you are having a complicated tax problem with the IRS, particularly where the tax dollars are high.
-As a rule of thumb, we recommend that a taxpayer hire an IRS negotiator or tax professional (CPA, tax attorney or Enrolled Agent) when the amount of federal tax involved, including interest and penalties, is $10,000 or more.
+Therefore, DIY is not a good idea when you are having a complicated tax problem with the IRS, particularly where the tax dollars are high.
+As a rule of thumb, we recommend that a taxpayer hire an IRS negotiator (CPA, tax attorney or Enrolled Agent) when the amount of federal tax involved, including interest and penalties, is $10,000 or more.

 We would be honored to be your IRS negotiator and resolve your tax problems for you.